FLY WITH ME AS WE EXPLORE MY SPECIAL WORLD: Read, Learn, Enjoy

 The Promise Ring

 “Don’t push your luck, Romeo.
-“I look forward to see you around” is an overused and underrated exit line.
-I’m not surprised if your pick up line will be: “Hi!
-I think I’ve seen you before.
-Your face looks familiar” You need to be creative.”
-Flashing her most adorable smile a la Mona Lisa, Claire picked up her hand carried luggage and eased her way towards the New Era Airlines check in counter.
+Stop playing the role of a debonair when we are in a hurry to catch our flight.
+And erase that smirk from your face.”
+Flashing her most adorable a la Mona Lisa smile, Claire picked up her hand carried luggage and eased her way towards the New Era Airlines check in counter.

-The morning sun permeates the horizon, with patches of while clouds drifting by under the cerulean blue sky; a promise of a beautiful day.
-Claire walks along the shore of the white sand beach of Boracay island, feeling the gentle touch of the summer breeze on her face.
-She smiled, her heart overflowing with love as she saw a gorgeous man and a handsome, sweet little three-year-old boy coming her way.
-Andrew…her Romeo, her knight in shining armor, her husband of five years, and the father of her son.
+She smiled, her heart overflowing with love when she saw a gorgeous man and a handsome, spunky three year old boy coming her way.
+Andrew…her Romeo, her knight in shining armor, her husband, the father of her son.

-Claire looked at the promise ring that Andrew slipped in her finger when they first came to the island, and along with her wedding ring, it never leave her finger all these years.
+Claire lovingly looked at the promise ring that Andrew slipped on her finger during their first visit to the island.
+Together with her wedding ring, it never left her finger all these years.

-Andrew and Claire revisited this special place close to their heart, and will continue to create memories to be added in the storybook of life that they will write.
-As they held the hand of their son, each on his side, the three of them strolled along the shore of the island, leaving three sets of footprints in the white sand.
+Andrew, Claire and little Zachary will continue to create memories to be added in the storybook of life.
+As they held hands, the three of them strolled along the scenic shore leaving three sets of footprints in the powdery white sand of Boracay

 Sonata Of Love

 “Jonathan, you do realize that all eyes are on us, right?
 This makes me uncomfortable, and I hope I will not step on your toes.”
-Melody whispered as they danced in a room full of family and guests in Natalie’s wedding.
-Jonathan smiled and spoke in his melodic voice.
+Melody whispered as they danced in a room full of family and acquaintances in Natalie’s wedding.
+Jonathan flashed his bi-dimpled smile and spoke in his melodic voice.
 “Relax.
-First of all, they are not looking at us.
-Their eyes are focused on me.
-Second of all, they are thinking, he is a lucky man who gets to dance with this beautiful woman.
-So, let’s give them the best prize for what their curiosity’s worth, shall we?”
-With that, he gently eased her closer to him, and they slow danced to Matt Monro’s ballad.
+They are not looking at us.
+They are looking at me, envious, as I got so lucky to dance with a gorgeous woman.
+So, let’s give them what their curiosity’s worth, shall we?”
+He gently eased her closer and swayed to the rhythm of Matt Monro’s ballad.

-Jonathan Lombardi is a successful and famous concert pianist.
-Melody Johnson is a nurse and the Executive Director of a plush Senior Living Facility, where Jonathan and Natalie’s mother resides.
-They only met casually a couple of times before, when Jonathan visited his mother, after returning home from his busy concert tours in Europe and Asia.
+Jonathan Lombardi was a successful and famous concert pianist.
+Melody Johnson was a nurse and the Executive Director of a plush Senior Living Facility, where Jonathan and Natalie’s mother resides.

 Return To Rose Point